wormhole-foundation/wormhole-docs/learn/infrastructure/vaas.md

 - `consistency_level` ++"u8"++ - the consistency level (finality) required by this emitter
 - `payload` ++"[]byte"++ - arbitrary bytes containing the data to be acted on

-The body contains relevant information for consumers and is handed back from a call like `parseAndVerifyVAA`.
-Because the `emitterAddress` is included as part of the body, the developer can tell if this VAA originated from a trusted contract.
+The body contains relevant information for entities, such as contracts, or other systems, that process or utilize VAAs.
+When a function like `parseAndVerifyVAA` is called, the body is returned, allowing verification of the `emitterAddress` to determine if the VAA originated from a trusted contract.

 !!! note
     Because VAAs have no destination, they are effectively multicast.
 Any Core Contract on any chain in the network will verify them as authentic.
 If a VAA has a specific destination, relayers are entirely responsible for completing that delivery appropriately.